Karamat: Muhammad

+Quranic exegesis

-According to Denis Gril, Islam teaches that miracles – i.e. a supernatural interventions in the life of human beings – are present in the Quran "in a threefold sense: in sacred history, in connection with Muhammad himself and in relation to revelation."
+According to Denis Gril, Islam teaches that miracles – i.e. a supernatural interventions in the life of human beings – are present in the Qur'an "in a threefold sense: in sacred history, in connection with Muhammad himself and in relation to revelation."
 By contrast, Ali Dashti (d.
 1982) writes that "there has been much debate [...] on the question whether the Qur'an is miraculous in respect of its eloquence or of its subject-matter, or of both.
 In general the Muslim scholars consider it to be miraculous in both respects."